 Bacterial Meningitis Requirements

 Please read all of the following information regarding bacterial meningitis vaccination requirements for all new students entering Texas A&M University-Kingsville.
 All new students are required to obtain proof of bacterial meningitis vaccination before they will be allowed to attend orientation and register for/attend classes on campus.
 Students must obtain the necessary vaccination documentation prior to attending orientation.
-For more information, click here.
+For additional information, visit student health and wellness

 Who is Affected?
 First-time Freshmen, Transfer Students and Returning Students